py-why/dowhy/docs/source/example_notebooks/community/README.md

 * Validation of the causal estimate(s).
 This can be through a mix of refutations and domain knowledge.
 * Preferred: A comparison of the results from DoWhy to alternative, non-causal methods.

+## Using datasets in your notebook
+This folder is intended to store only the notebook code, not the datasets.
+If you are using an external dataset, it is best to load it dynamically (using its URL) within your code.
+For example, see this [notebook](https://github.com/py-why/dowhy/blob/main/docs/source/example_notebooks/dowhy_ihdp_data_example.ipynb).
+If you are bringing in a custom dataset that is not available through a URL, we suggest to host the dataset in a repo on your github account and link to it.